Meet the Team

 Former Team Members

-Garrett Broad, Ph.D. is Assistant Professor in the Department of Communication at Fordham University and a graduate of USC’s Annenberg School for Communication where he helped develop the Critical Media Project.
+Garrett Broad, Ph.D. is Associate Professor in the Department of Communication Studies at Rowan University and a graduate of USC’s Annenberg School for Communication where he helped develop the Critical Media Project from 2012-2014.
 His research and teaching investigates the role of media and communication in social justice movements, with a particular focus on food justice and the environment.

 Former Editorial Assistants: